 What to Choose?

 This difference also means that should your startup succeed with an ICO and your idea get traction, you might get enough money to prepare an STO.
 It may also work the other way around.
-Once you prove your credibility with a Security Token Offering, you might be able to attract more people to your Initial Coin Offering.
+Once you prove your credibility with a Security Token Offering, you'll have a chance to draw more people to your Initial Coin Offering.
 On top of that, considering the decentralized nature of ICOs, you might be able to create enthusiasm that will attract thousands of people from all around the world willing to invest in your idea.

 Still not sure which fundraising option is right for you?
 Or maybe you have an idea for another blockchain-based project?
-Reach out and tell us about it – maybe we’ll be able to help you out!
+Reach out and tell us about it – we'd love to help you out!